Jocelyn Wildenstein

-Jocelyn Wildenstein (Note: On whether to use a second "e" at the end of her forename, Wildenstein once told The Times, "People in Europe want to put the 'e' and in America, they don't put the 'e' – it came on and off, this 'e'".) (née Jocelyne Alice Périsset; (7 September 1940 (Note: Wildenstein was reported to have been born in 1940, but other sources reported she was born in 1945, with the Australian Broadcasting Corporation noting the discrepancy.) – 31 December 2024) was a Swiss socialite known for her extensive cosmetic surgery, which created a cat-like facial appearance; her 1999 high-profile divorce from billionaire art dealer and businessman Alec Wildenstein; and her extravagant lifestyle and subsequent bankruptcy filing.
+Jocelyne Alice Wildenstein (Note: On whether to use a second "e" at the end of her forename, Wildenstein once told The Times, "People in Europe want to put the 'e' and in America, they don't put the 'e' – it came on and off, this 'e'".) (née Périsset; (7 September 1940 (Note: Wildenstein was reported to have been born in 1940, but other sources reported she was born in 1945, with the Australian Broadcasting Corporation noting the discrepancy.) – 31 December 2024) was a Swiss socialite known for her extensive cosmetic surgery, which created a cat-like facial appearance; her 1999 high-profile divorce from billionaire art dealer and businessman Alec Wildenstein; and her extravagant lifestyle and subsequent bankruptcy filing.

 Early life and relationships

 Wildenstein was born as Jocelyne Alice Périsset in Lausanne, Switzerland.
 Her father, Armand Périsset, worked in a sporting goods store and her mother Liliane Périsset was a housewife.
 She began dating Swiss Cyril Piguet, producer of the 1964 film Un commerce tranquille, at the age of 17.
 She later lived in Paris with Italian French filmmaker Sergio Gobbi.
 While there, she became a skilled hunter and pilot.

 Périsset was introduced to Alec N. Wildenstein, of the family of wealthy art dealers, by Saudi arms dealer Adnan Khashoggi at a shooting weekend at the Wildenstein ranch "Ol Jogi" in Kenya in 1977.
 Périsset and Wildenstein eloped to Las Vegas on 30 April 1978.
 They had two children together.

 The Wildensteins' divorce in 1999 was not amicable.
 Jocelyn walked in on her husband and a 21-year-old Russian model in her bedroom at the couple's New York City home, and he threatened Jocelyn with a gun.
 This resulted in a night in jail for Alec Wildenstein.
 The presiding judge, Marilyn Diamond, received death threats in the mail during the proceedings.
 During her divorce, the judge stipulated that she could not use any alimony payments for further cosmetic surgery.
 Jocelyn enlisted the services of Ed Rollins for public-relations assistance and at various times both Bernard Clair and Kenneth Godt for legal counsel.
 Wildenstein began dating fashion designer Lloyd Klein in 2003.